microsoft/onnxruntime/docs/reference/execution-providers/CoreML-ExecutionProvider.md

 ## Minimum requirements

-The CoreML EP requires iOS devices with iOS 13 or higher, or mac computers with macOS 10.15 or higher.
+The CoreML EP requires iOS devices with iOS 13 or higher, or Mac computers with macOS 10.15 or higher.
 It is recommended to use Apple devices equipped with Apple Neural Engine to achieve optimal performance.

 ## Build CoreML EP